 Rwanda’s Congo Nile Trail safari is a network of dirt roads that run from the town of Gisenyi on the northern shores of Lake Kivu, continues through Rutsiro via the Karongi and Nyamasheke districts and ends at Rusizi on the southern end of Lake Kivu.

 Congo-Nile-trail is generally takes 10 days to complete the 227km journey; however, the trip can be done in sections if travelers do not have the time to complete the entire trail.
 Trails give stunning views of the Lake Kivu coastline and offer adventurous travelers an exciting way to discover Rwanda with several shops along the trail where one can buy food and water to stay hydrated.
-Africa Tours Adventure provides maps to cyclists, which show directions, distance and elevation of the landscapes to help you navigate your route.
+We provide maps to cyclists, which show directions, distance and elevation of the landscapes to help you navigate your route.

 While here, one can decide to take a walk which will be completed in 10 days or biking the Congo Nile Trail can be completed in 5 days, with rich views and immersive cultural experiences along the way.
 This trail appeals to adventure travelers and is a great way to experience Rwanda.
 The trail can also be split up if visitors do not have the time to commit to the 5 day journey.
 However, it is an experience worth selling to those who crave an off the beaten path adventure.